scribe-public/sample-policies/docs/v2/initiatives/rules/slsa/verify-builder.md

 Signed Evidence for this rule **IS NOT** required by default but is recommended.
 :::
 :::info
-This rule scoped by pipeline and product.
+Rule is scoped by pipeline and product.
 :::

 ## Evidence Requirements